yunemse48/403bypasser/README.md

 ***

 ## Release Notes
 **Changes in v2.0**: Considerable changes has been done in this version.
 The project is completely moved to Python 3 from Bash.
-New and wide variety of techniques have been added.
+New and wide variety of techniques have been added.<br>
 **Changes in v1.1:** It's now possible to pass files (lists) to 403bypasser as input via arguments.
 Furthermore, two more test cases added: poisoning with 1)`X-Original-URL` and 2)`X-Rewrite-URL` headers.

 ***

+## To-Do List
+[ ] GUI
+[ ] Add rate-limit option

 ## Which Cases Does This Tool Check?